MaelAbgrall/HardwareforAI/README.md

 Con:
 - It's very heavy
 - It's big
-- Your electric bill might explode if you're planning an ultimate 8 GPU build (I can reassure you, for a normal sized computer like 1 / 2 GPU, it's no more than a beefy laptop)
 - It's more efficient than a vacuum cleaner, so you need some cleanup roughly every 3 months (it's not mandatory, but you can loose performance if it's too dusty)

 when you are using a homemade setup, if you are outside, you only need an internet connection and a small laptop to connect to it.
 You may even not need to buy a new laptop because you are probably reading this on a portable "computer" (aka something with a keyboard is enough).